JPStrydom/Crypto-Trading-Bot/README.md

             * `maxOpenTrades` is the maximum amount of open trades the bot is allowed to have at one time
         * **`sell`**:
             * `lossMarginThreshold` is the lower loss margin threshold.
-Coin pairs with a profit margin lower than this will be sold regardless of its RSI.
+Coin pairs with a profit margin lower than this will be sold if their RSI is above the `sell` `rsiThreshold`.
 If this value is omitted or set to zero (`0`), this parameter will be ignored and coin pairs will not be sold at a loss
             * `rsiThreshold` is the lower RSI sell threshold.
 An RSI higher than this will result in a sell signal
             * `minProfitMarginThreshold` is the upper minimum profit margin sell threshold.
 Coin pairs with a profit margin lower than this will not be sold